 2. SUUNTO A-30 Compass

-Are you looking for a lightweight backpacking compass to take on your next adventure?
-The SUUNTO A-30 compass is the missing piece to your pile of outdoor gear.
+Are you looking for a lightweight hiking compass to take on your next adventure?
+The SUUNTO A-30 hiking compass is the missing piece to your pile of outdoor gear.

 The travel compass uses Suunto’s two-zone system for reliable readings in the northern hemisphere so that you won’t get lost.